Zanana-med/Born2BeRoot/README.md

 <p align="center">
 	<img src="https://i.ibb.co/phwn4XN/Untitled-deffsign.png" width="500">
 </p>
+#### IF You planned to Do the BONUS jump the next part !

--> Kill the process running on port 68
+If you gonna do just the Mandatory part you need to kill the process running on port 68 as asked on the subject
 <p align="center">
 	<img src="https://i.ibb.co/rcWWQ1L/image.png">
 </p>